stenglein-lab/tick_surveillance/Pipeline_instructions.md

 **All other targets**: These are any surveillance target that is not defined as an internal control in [targets.tsv](./refseq/targets.tsv).
 If the summed ASV counts for a surveillance target are >= 50, the target will be called positive.
 The value of 50 is a default cutoff that can be overridden using the `--min_reads_for_positive_surveillance_call` parameter on the nextflow command line.

-### To add a new reference sequence (a new target)
+### To add a new reference sequence

 To add a new sequence to the targets.tsv file, you will need to edit this file.
 It is a plain-text [tab-delimited file](https://en.wikipedia.org/wiki/Tab-separated_values) that can be edited in google sheets or Microsoft Excel or similar software.
-Add a new row for the new target sequence.
+Add a new row for the new referencesequence.
 From google sheets, download the file in tab-separated value format and transfer it to the computer where you will be running this pipeline.

 The default location of the targets.tsv file can be overriden by specifying the --targets option on the nextflow command line.
 For instance: